Fudoshin2596/NLP-App-Gluon/README.md

 1. Base template for NLP web app.
 Currently running Gluon NLP, but will be upgraded to custom LSTM pytorch model.
 2. Web App build using Flask and HTML5
-3. Deploying on Heroku
+3. Deploying on Heroku on Google Cloud App
-4. Fixes in progress to address Heroku timeout